 And I wonder what new things I will have learned in the meantime.
 That is the really exciting part.

-And so, here I find myself after having just finished my workshop in Holland, as a guest of artist and weaver Marijke van Epen, looking ahead to the very near future and wondering what wonderful things I am going to learn and experience at the Encuentro de Tejedores de las Americas 2012 in Cusco which is on next month.
+And so, here I find myself after having just finished weaving in Holland, as a guest of artist and weaver Marijke van Epen, looking ahead to the very near future and wondering what wonderful things I am going to learn and experience at the Encuentro de Tejedores de las Americas 2012 in Cusco which is on next month.
 I will arrive home after my European trip with just over a week to spare before heading off to Cusco!

 I wasn’t supposed to be going as it had been proving too difficult and expensive to get there but, as I celebrated a milestone birthday last month, I decided to give myself the gift of this trip to Cusco.
 I will fly to La Paz and then take the bus to Cusco from there…a longish trip, but well worth it with some spectacular mountain views along the way.
 I did a similar trip by train back in 1997.